• Results (2,832)

 View Item Record

 Rectangular, ceremonial skirt, or apron.
-The main body of the piece is made of black cotton textile which is bordered on both ends with narrow (3 cm) multicoloured, patterned, vertical stripes.
+The main body of the piece is made of black cotton textile which is bordered at the top with a narrow multicoloured horizontal stripe.
 The lower third of the garment consists of a finely-woven, horizontally striped, multicoloured textile, with many woven geometric motifs.
-A horizontal row of closely-spaced cowrie shells is affixed to the apron just above this patterned textile and extends almost all the way across the width of the garment.
-Three ‘rosettes’ of cowrie shells are spaced across the width of the garment above the row of shells.
-Many long strands of dark red glass and metallic cylindrical beads, interspersed with white seeds, are attached below the row of shells and hang freely to the bottom of the garment.
+A horizontal double row of yellow-brown plastic buttons is affixed to the apron just above this patterned textile and extends almost all the way across the width of the garment.
+Many long strands of dark red glass and metallic cylindrical beads, interspersed with white seeds, are attached below this row of buttons and hang freely to the bottom of the garment.
 Each strand of beads is finished with a tuft of wool, resembling a small tassel.

 Culture